inventi/swagger-aggregate/README.md

 # Swagger json aggregator

 Aggregates multiple swagger json into single json file.
-Use it to aggregate multpile microservices into single swager page.
+Use it to aggregate multiple service APIs into single page.

 ## Getting started